 The creatures were taken to an orphanage in Midnapore, India, where the Reverend and his wife were stationed.
 Singh described them as “wolfish” in appearance and behavior.
 They walked on all fours and had calluses on their knees and palms from doing so.

 They were fond of raw meat and stole it when the occasion presented itself.
 They licked all liquids with their tongues and ate their food in a crouched position.
 Their tongues permanently hung out of their thick, red lips, and they panted just like wolves.

 They never slept after midnight and prowled and howled at night.
 They could move very fast, just like squirrels, and it was difficult to overtake them.
 They shunned human society altogether.
 If approached, they made faces and sometimes bared their teeth.

 Their hearing was very acute, and they could smell meat at a great distance.
 Furthermore, while they could not see well during the day, they could orientate themselves very well at night.

 In September 1921, both girls became ill, and Amala, the younger, died.

 Other feral children

-There are many other stories of feral children in the literature, among others the story of a boy who lived in Syria, who ate grass and could leap like an antelope, as well as of a girl, who lived in the forests in Indonesia for six years after she had fallen into a river.
-She walked like an ape and her teeth were as sharp as a razor.
+There are many other stories of feral children in the literature, among others, the story of a boy who lived in Syria who ate grass and could leap like an antelope.
+Another feral child is a girl who lived in the forests in Indonesia for six years after falling into a river.
+She walked like an ape, and her teeth were as sharp as a razor.

 Man, however, enters this world very poorly equipped.
 The knowledge a child needs to become fully human is not dormant.
-Everything the child eventually knows, or can do, must be learned.
-This of course excludes natural body functions, such as breathing, as well as the reflexes, for example the involuntary closing of the eye when an object approaches it.
+Everything the child eventually knows or can do must be learned.
+This excludes natural body functions, such as breathing and reflexes, for example, the involuntary closing of the eye when an object approaches it.
 Everything else, however, must be learned.